-Please note that FLR is completely separate from PQRS—another Medicare reporting initiative—even though both involve submitting quality data codes.
+Please note that FLR was completely separate from PQRS—another defunct Medicare reporting initiative—even though both involved submitting quality data codes.

-All outpatient therapy providers billing under Medicare Part B must complete FLR in order to receive reimbursement for their services.
-This includes physical therapists, occupational therapists, and speech-language pathologists who furnish services in:
+Originally, all outpatient therapy providers billing under Medicare Part B were required to complete FLR in order to receive reimbursement for their services.
+That included physical therapists, occupational therapists, and speech-language pathologists who furnished services in:

-- home health agencies (when the beneficiary is not under a home health plan of care)
+- Home health agencies (when the beneficiary wasn’t under a home health plan of care); and

 Download the Therapists’ Guide to FLR now.

 Access full G-code lists, documentation instructions, and functional limitation reporting examples in our PDF handbook.
 Enter your email address below, and we’ll send it your way.

 Functional limitation reporting applied to all patients who had Medicare proper as either their primary or secondary insurance.
 However, it did not apply to patients with Medicare replacement or advantage plans.